Examination of voluntary motor skills of the fingers. G

 6 years

-Examination of fine finger movements
+Examination of fine movements of the fingers

 Determination of the quality and degree of differentiation of movements: